emvaized/selecton-extension/README.md

 ## Links to my other browser extensions
 * [Circle Mouse Gestures](https://github.com/emvaized/circle-mouse-gestures) – better mouse gestures, with visual representation of all available actions
 * [Google Tweaks](https://github.com/emvaized/google-tiles-extension) – set of tweaks for Google search page to make it easier to use
+* [Open in Popup Window](https://github.com/emvaized/open-in-popup-window-extension) – quickly open any links and images in a small popup window with no browser controls